2025-26 California Detail

 the San Gabriel areas Nov.
 20-21, allowing limited openings at Mt.
 High and Mt.
 Baldy.
 Bear Mt. opened Dec.
 4 and Snow Summit Dec.
 5. Further progress

 stalled in warm and dry weather.
 The Dec.
-24-26 storm was all rain with just one inch snow at the end, with all areas closed during th storm.
+24-26 storm was all rain with just one inch snow at the end, with all areas closed during the storm.
 Mt.
 High

-is closed indefinitely due to road damage to Hwy 2 in Wrightwood.
+closed until January 10 due to road damage to Hwy 2 in Wrightwood.
 Big Bear reopened Dec.
-27.
+27. The Dec.
+31 and Jan.
+2-4 storms were also all rain.

 I consider the local areas worth visiting according to the following criteria (2025-26 summary):